Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 #### Rolling update

-In Kubernetes, you can configure your rolling update in multiple ways.
+In Kubernetes, you can configure your rolling update in multiple ways:

 ##### Manual Update

-If, say, I was using a container version in my config file called `v1.0` than doing an update is simply calling:
+If I was using a container version in my config file called `v1.0`, then doing an update is simply calling:

 ~~~bash
 kubectl rolling-update receiver --image:skarlso/kube-receiver-alpine:v1.1